SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 ***Disclaimer: Please don't be too critical of my work.
 This is my first attempt at making Overlays***

+***Please note that, in my limited experience, GBA integer scaling is almost impossible to pull off.
+The GBA's pixels, and how it processed the image to the screen was strange.
+Just mess around with overlay and video setting and see what setup you like best***

 ***GBC Overlays***

 Fullscreen Stretch Grid: